The Best Day Trips from Rome: Enjoy a Mini Break Near the City

 North of the Eternal City you’ll find the towns of Assisi and Orvieto, both excellent day trips from Rome.
 The hilltop town of Orvieto (around an hour’s drive from the capital) is steeped in history from its cathedral, the Duomo di Orvieto, to the vast network of sixteenth century underground caves.
 Another couple of hours further north you’ll find yourself in the Umbrian town of Assisi.
 The town isn’t just home to UNESCO World Heritage sites, it is a UNESCO World Heritage site.
 Explore Rocca Maggiore, an impressive fourteenth century castle with unparalleled views of the Umbrian valleys, and the Basilica of St. Francis, one of the only places in Italy with frescos to rival Rome.

-Another of our favourite day trips from Rome is Siena, around two-and-a-half hours north of the Italian capital.
+Another of our favourite day trips is Siena, around two-and-a-half hours north of the Italian capital.
 It’s also one of the best places to stay near Rome serving as the perfect base for exploring the Tuscan wine country.
 Time your visit right to catch one of Italy’s most famous events, the Palio di Siena horse race, which takes place twice a year on July second and August sixteenth.
 Even if you miss this spectacle there are plenty of others to enjoy from Piazza del Campo, which has been the centre of life in Siena since the thirteenth century, to the Torre del Mangio tower, best enjoyed at sunset when the terracotta rooftops give the town a beautiful red glow.

 Wine lovers won’t want to miss the Val D’Orcia region of Southern Tuscany, what most people think of when they think of Tuscany.
 You can actually visit the famous copse of Cypress trees, the symbol of this region, near the town of San Quirico.
 Hop from small town to small town visiting as many vineyards as you can along the way.
 Enjoy views of the Crete Senesi landscape, red clay hills that have inspired artists for centuries, and have been compared to the lunar surface.
 Don’t leave without visiting Buonconvento, known as one of the most beautiful towns in Italy.